octoenergy/oejp-api-example/README.md

-# OEJP API example project
+# Octopus Energy Japan API example project

 A few examples using the Octopus Energy API